 As Stephanie P. Jones recounts in her article “Ending Curriculum Violence,” African-American history taught in many schools within the United States “[promotes] a sanitized version of slavery that isolates the system and its legacy within a bracket of time with only a select few perpetrators and beneficiaries.”
-This lends to the conclusion that students are often learning the history of their culture “in ways that are ideologically violent.”
+She concludes that students are often learning the history of their culture “in ways that are ideologically violent.”

-Cultural Holidays and Celebrations
+Acknowledge Diverse Holidays and Celebrations

-Family Engagement Plans
+Offer Inclusive Family Engagement Plans

 Questions we can ask ourselves when planning our next novel study include whether or not diverse voices and histories are shared, and most importantly, how they are shared.
 Are they glossed over, do they focus only on tragedy, or are they told from a singular perspective?
-Students of diverse backgrounds deserve to celebrate their history.
-They deserve role models.
-They deserve to feel proud.
+Students of diverse backgrounds can celebrate their history in an anti-racist classroom.

-Approaches to Historical Teachings
+Opt for a Trauma-Informed Approach to Historical Teachings

-Diversity in Education Regardless of Student Population
+Prioritize Diversity Regardless of Student Population

-Educational Values and Academic Goals
+Consider Educational Values and Academic Goals

 Seek Student Voices

+These suggestions reflect research-based best practices for an anti-racist classroom; however, note it’s not a complete list.
 Looking for more information on this subject?
 Check out Teaching Tolerance for classroom resources, professional development, and more.